 Have you seen the Jason Bateman-Ryan Reynolds comedy about a couple of friends who switch bodies (and lives) after making a drunken wish in a fountain?
-Well, I have to say the best thing about it are the sets, which are pretty fun to look at.
-The rest…well, it was a little over-the-top rude and crude for me.
-Hope that doesn’t make me sound like an old fuddy duddy, but gross-out humor just doesn’t do it for me.
+The best thing about it for me were the sets, which were fun to look at.
+The rest…well, let’s just say gross-out humor doesn’t do it for me.

-This traditional white house in Atlanta that Bateman’s character Dave lives in with his wife Jamie and three cutie-pie kids, however, does, so let’s take a closer look at it, shall we?
+This traditional white house in Atlanta that Bateman’s character Dave lives in with his wife Jamie and three cutie-pie kids does, though, so let’s take a closer look at it.

 According to an article in the L.A.
 Times by David A. Keeps, the movie was filmed in Atlanta, Georgia, where production designer Barry Robison and director David Dobkin found this house and decided it would be perfect as Dave’s “beginner McMansion.”
 (The exterior, anyway–the interiors were sets they built on a soundstage.)